 This strategy can be utilized once London has been open for at least 1 hour, and any time during the New York/London overlap period.
 It is possible to get trades once London closes, and only New York is open, but you want to make sure that the price is still moving a fair bit (compared to earlier in the day).

 Trade the strategy after 3 AM EST and prior to 3 PM EST

 Session High Low EURUSD Day Trading Strategy Setup

 There are multiple variations for this strategy.
-Ultimately, we are simply looking for price action setups that indicate the price could move to and through the session high or low.
+Ultimately, we are looking for price action setups that indicates the price could move to and through the session high or low.